-GSLIS Mission, Goals and Objectives
+GSLIS Mission, Program Goals and Program Objectives

 GSLIS Mission Statement:

 The GSLIS serves the general public, students, employers, the university, and other stakeholders through its various programs in library and information studies.

 The GSLIS prepares graduates for employment and service in a diverse, global and rapidly changing information society now and the future.
 Graduates of the GSLIS are able to demonstrate appropriate competencies and to articulate ethical values as defined by LIS professional organizations, and other stakeholder communities.